tjark002/etherpad-lite/README.md

 # Additonal licence

-The mindwendel [logo](https://thenounproject.com/icon/16723/) in this repo – created by [Parallel Digital Studio](https://thenounproject.com/Parallel) – is licenced under [CC BY 3.0 Unported](https://creativecommons.org/licenses/by/3.0/).
+The etherpad-lite [logo](https://thenounproject.com/icon/16723/) in this repo – created by [Parallel Digital Studio](https://thenounproject.com/Parallel) – is licenced under [CC BY 3.0 Unported](https://creativecommons.org/licenses/by/3.0/).